Web resources for Microsoft Dynamics 365

-Web resources are virtual files that are stored in the Microsoft Dynamics CRM database and that you can retrieve by using a unique URL address.
+Web resources are virtual files that are stored in the Microsoft Dynamics 365 database and that you can retrieve by using a unique URL address.

-Because web resources are stored in Microsoft Dynamics CRM and are solution components, they can be easily exported and installed to on-premises deployments of Microsoft Dynamics CRM or to Microsoft Dynamics CRM Online.
-Web resources are also available to users of Microsoft Dynamics CRM for Microsoft Office Outlook with Offline Access when offline because they are synchronized with the user's data.
+Because web resources are stored in Microsoft Dynamics 365 and are solution components, they can be easily exported and installed to on-premises deployments of Microsoft Dynamics 365 or to Microsoft Dynamics 365 (online).
+Web resources are also available to users of Microsoft Dynamics 365 for Microsoft Office Outlook with Offline Access when offline because they are synchronized with the user's data.

 You can use the form editor to add and configure form-enabled web resources into your entity forms.